General Admission to the College

 Wytheville Community College has formal transfer articulation agreements with other higher education institutions.
 These agreements, which are discussed below, can be found online and detail the terms of transfer for WCC students completing the associate degree programs for each institution.

 Guaranteed Admission and Articulation Agreements

-The Virginia Community College System has established nearly 30 guaranteed admission agreements with various colleges and universities that allow students who graduate from the appropriate WCC transfer program to transfer as a junior into a baccalaureate degree program at the four-year institution.
-For a complete list of these transfer opportunities, please visit the VCCS website at http://www.vccs.edu/students/transfers/ or see a counselor in WCC’s Student Services Office.
+The Virginia Community College System has established more than 30 guaranteed admission agreements with various colleges and universities that allow students who graduate from the appropriate WCC transfer program to transfer as a junior into a baccalaureate degree program at the four-year institution.
+For a complete list of these transfer opportunities, please visit the VCCS website at www.vawizard.org/wizard/guaranteed-admission-agreements or see a counselor in WCC’s Student Services Office.

 In addition, WCC has established articulation agreements with various four-year colleges and universities that allow WCC students who graduate from the appropriate program to transfer easily to those four-year institutions.
-For a complete list of these articulation opportunities, please see a counselor in the Student Services Office or visit the online Virginia Education Wizard at www.vawizard.org.
+For a complete list of these articulation opportunities, please see an advisor in the Student Services Office or visit the online Virginia Education Wizard at www.vawizard.org/wizard/guaranteed-admission-agreements.

 College Credit for Prior Learning